 Retirement from the rally scene in 1975 at the age of 39 ended an illustrious career from motorsport, but in doing so, allowed Jack put more time into his beloved JCT600 Motor Group which was experiencing rapid growth and laying the foundations for the business we see today.

 Eager to build on his BTCC ambitions, Sam switched teams to reigning champions West Surrey Racing in 2015 where JCT600 became Title Sponsor for the renamed "Team JCT600 with GardX".
-Sam made it to a sixth place finish in the Championship in 2015 and more recently, 2016 saw even greater success as he finished the season with the Manufacturers' and Teams' titles as part of the WSR line-up, as well as overall runner-up in the Driver's Championship - missing out by just 2 points!
+Sam made it to a sixth place finish in the Championship in 2015 and then in 2016 saw even greater success as he finished the season with the Manufacturers' and Teams' titles as part of the WSR line-up, as well as overall runner-up in the Driver's Championship - missing out by just 2 points!

-As 2017 begins, Sam has decided to step away from BTCC and try something different as he joined title-winning team Barwell Motorsport for his debut season in the British GT Championship.
+As 2017 began, Sam decided to step away from BTCC and try something different as he joined title-winning team Barwell Motorsport for his debut season in the British GT Championship.
 However, he couldn't stay away for too long as Sam confirms that he will return to the Dunlop MSA British Touring Car Championship (BTCC) for 2018.

 For updates on Sam’s progression follow his Twitter page @samtordoff or visit www.samtordoffracing.com.